-The Gorenjska statistical region, in terms of the population the fourth largest region in Slovenia, had 10% of Slovenia’s population in 2019.
-The numbers of men and women were closest in this region as there were only 19 more men than women.
+The Gorenjska statistical region, in terms of the population the fourth largest region in Slovenia, had 10% of Slovenia’s population in 2020.
 The population density here was lower than the national average.
-Together with the Osrednjeslovenska statistical region and with Jugovzhodna Slovenija, this statistical region stood out with the highest share of people aged 0–14.
-In Gorenjska the share of people in this age group was 15.9%, in Osrednjeslovenska 16.0% and in Jugovzhodna Slovenija 16.2%.
-This region is one of three regions that recorded natural increase in 2019.
-It was 0.5 per 1.000 population.
-As in all Slovene regions, in Gorenjska net migration was also positive (9.0 per 1.000 population).
+Together with the Osrednjeslovenska statistical region this statistical region stood out with the second highest share of people aged 0–14.
+In Gorenjska the share of people in this age group was 15.9%.
+This region recorded the second highest natural increase in 2020.
+It was 1.5 per 1.000 population.
+As in all Slovene regions, in Gorenjska net migration was positive (it was the second highest with 22.0 per 1.000 population).
+The high net migration was partly the result of updating administrative records.
 This region was also among the top three in terms of the share of third-born children or children of a higher order (besides Jugovzhodna Slovenija and Posavska).
 In each of the three mentioned regions the share was over 18%.

-The educational structure of the population was good.
-The share of population with basic education or less was lower than the national average, while the share of population with tertiary education was higher than the national average.
-The at-risk-of-poverty rate and the social exclusion rate were the lowest in this region.
-The at-risk-of-poverty rate was 7.8% and the risk of social exclusion 9.6%.
-In 2019, just over 20,600 enterprises operated in this region.
-Almost 80,000 people worked in them.
-The average monthly net earnings in 2019 in this region amounted to EUR 1,120, which was 1% less than the national average.
-GDP per capita in this region in 2019 amounted to EUR 20,790; this was less than the average for Slovenia.
-People living in Gorenjska and in Goriška assessed general satisfaction with their life with the highest average score, i.e. 7.7 (out of 10).
+The educational structure of the population in 2020 was better than in most other regions.
+The share of population with basic education or less was lower than the national average, while the share of population with tertiary education was higher.
+The at-risk-of-poverty rate was the lowest (9.2%).
+The risk of social exclusion was the second lowest (11%).
+In 2020, just over 20,700 enterprises operated in this region.
+Almost 79,000 people worked in them.
+Average monthly net earnings in 2020 in this region amounted to EUR 1,172, which was 3% less than the national average.
+GDP per capita in this region in 2020 amounted to EUR 18,893; this was also less than the average for Slovenia.
+People living in Gorenjska, Goriška and Jugovzhodna Slovenija assessed general satisfaction with their life with the highest average score, i.e. 7.6 (out of 10).